Rainyan/sourcemod-nt-comp-enforce-clientvals/README.md

 #### Modified values

 Custom values (1) can allow clients to make the viewmodel invisible or otherwise look different to normal, potentially providing a gameplay advantage.
+It can also disable muzzle flash.

 ## Building